 Information on how many of the plant’s berries can be ingested before they become dangerous is somewhat inconsistent.
 Some sources say four or five while other say 30 to 40.

-Cases of poisoning are known to happen and at lease one case of fatality has been confirmed.
+Cases of poisoning are known to happen and at least one case of fatality has been confirmed.

 It is mostly children that suffer from paris herb poisoning and usually because they confuse the berries with blueberries or bilberries but since each plant produces only one berry the risk of serious poisoning is small.

-In addition, the berries do not have very agreeable taste.
+In addition, the berries do not have a very agreeable taste.

 Poisoning symptoms start with nausea and retching followed by colic, diarrhea, painful cramps and difficulty in breathing.